antointbt/my-cougar-assistant/README.md

 - Go to skill
 - Create an account
 - And create a new skill
-- Copy the skill ID
+- Copy the skillz ID
 - Paste the skill id in the file project.json

 ```